 - Canas, G.D., Y. Vasilyev, Y. Adato, T. Zickler, S. Gortler, and O. Ben-Shahar, A linear formulation of shape from specular flow , In the Proceedings of the IEEE International Conference on Computer Vision (ICCV), Kyoto, Japan, September 2009.

 - Y. Vasilyev, Y. Adato, T. Zickler, and O. Ben-Shahar, Dense specular shape from multiple specular flows , In the Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition (CVPR), Anchorage, Alaska, June 2008.

 - Y. Adato, Y. Vasilyev, O. Ben-Shahar, and T. Zickler, Toward a theory of shape from specular flow , In the Proceedings of the IEEE International Conference on Computer Vision (ICCV), Rio de Janeiro, Brazil, October 14-20, 2007.

-This research is a joint work by Yair Adato and Ohad Ben Shahar of the Computer Science Department, Ben-Gurion University of The Negev.
+This project is a joint work by Yair Adato and Ohad Ben Shahar of the Computer Science Department, Ben-Gurion University of The Negev.
 Most work is a result of a very fuitful collaboration with Todd Zickler of the Harvard School of Engineering and Applied Sciences, his student Yuriy Vasilyev and their colleagues Steve Gortler and Guillermo Canas.
 Different aspects of the work were presented in various conferences and conference, including ICCV 2007, The Foundation of Computer Vision Workshop 2007, CVPR 2008, the Indian-Israeli workshop in Computer Vision 2008, ICCV 2009, BMVC 2010, CVPR 2011, BMVC 2011, and the Israel Machine Vision Conference (IMVC) 2011.